 - Act as a professional trustee and manage the day-to-day running of the trust

 - Assist in the removal of existing trustees

 Our Court of Protection and Trust Management expertise

 We have one of the largest specialist Court of Protection teams in the country and a dedicated Trust Management Team.
-We have the expertise and resources to deal with any matters concerning setting up and operating personal injury trusts on behalf of injured and vunerable clients.
+We have the expertise and resources to deal with any matters concerning setting up and operating Personal Injury Trusts on behalf of injured and vulnerable clients.

-Our specialist Court of Protection lawyers give straightforward, practical advice and have the experience to ensure they secure the best possible outcome for the person who has received the personal injury award.
+Our specialist Court of Protection team will give straightforward, practical advice and have the experience to ensure they secure the best possible outcome for the person who has received the personal injury award.

-Call us on 01892 510000 to arrange a free initial consultation.
+Call us on 01892 510000 to arrange an initial no obligation consultation.
 We’ll clearly explain the options and the processes involved with the Court of Protection in the setting up of Personal Injury Trusts.